 As for the projector issue, my advice would be to keep everything as high res as possible until the final encode.
 You never know when you might want that extra resolution to zoom in, stabilise footage, to a simulated pan, etc, and if you're doing heavy work in AE then I'm guessing this need will arise frequently.

-Good luck and I hope you not only complete your project succssfully, but learn some valuable lessons from it!VIDEO PRODUCER ON THE GOLD COAST, AUSTRALIA
+Good luck and I hope you not only complete your project succssfully, but learn some valuable lessons from it!VIDEO PRODUCER ON THE NSW NORTH COAST, AUSTRALIA

 - Join Date